 My finalised theme for my hanging photo display was to create a timeline of the destinations I visited on my American road trip using the photos and postcards I collected along the way.

 If, like me, you’ve still got plenty of everything left over (but still have plenty of photos to display) you could also create a vertical version of the hanging photo display too.

 This way to display my travel photos seems to have captured the attention of my cat.

 If a hanging photo display isn’t your thing then you can still create a wanderlust-worthy travel photo display with a feature wall.

 A wall decal/ vinyl is another great low-cost, non-permanent way to celebrate your travel memories (I purchased mine, in metallic gold, from Icon Wall Stickers).

 This one I needed a little assistance with to get it onto the wall (I think a few nations might have lost some of their teeny tiny islands in the process… sorry about that guys!).

-Try placing pictures around the map to mark where you’ve been on your travels.
-If you ever get bored with the wall sticker (unlikely) all you have to do is run a hairdryer over it and apparently it can be easily removed damage-free.
+If you do ever get bored of the wall sticker (unlikely) all you have to do is run a hairdryer over it and apparently it can be easily removed damage-free.

 Other ways to display your photos